somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * The reverse is also true: all dynamics in solids are not seen in fluids.

    - So the kind of dynamics we see in mathematical proofs are not available in English or a more fluid language.
-This allows us to see that Mathematics doesn't model the world as an accurate reflection but instead, it condenses everything in rigid terms: condensation is just decreasing entropy by restricting Degrees of Freedom to be able to observe better.
+This allows us to see that Mathematics doesn't model the world as an exact but instead, it condenses everything in rigid terms: condensation is just decreasing entropy by restricting Degrees of Freedom to be able to observe better.
 We try to condense everything into rigid terms to be able to capture and control it: the amount of randomness in a fluid is too high to be captured or controlled.

 * An interesting observation here is that of scale.
 On large enough Time scales, solids are actually no different than a fluid.
 Glass (amorphous) is considered to be a solid (compared to a usual liquid) just because of its relative rigidity and kinetics at human timescales.
 It actually flows just like a liquid but the rate of flow is very small (it takes millions of years to observe significant mass flow).
 So an observer who observes once every million years would call glass as a fluid.
 Similarly in mathematics, although the language is relatively rigid, concepts like continuity, addition/product, have evolved slowly over the years to reveal their fluidity.
 Time scale is itself an Observer (Language) which sees different things from different points.
-I think this randomness/entropy part in fluids is where probability comes in.
-Will have to study ergodic theory and dynamical systems to understand this interaction better.
+This is Duality: what is Differential at one scale is Integral at the other.

 * The Unreasonable effectiveness of Mathematics is not unreasonable at all: Mathematics is just the appropriately condensed version of relatively fluid ideas which otherwise stay abstract knowledge.
 Mathematics is prevalent in sciences because it has the rigidity to allow capturing, analyzing and manipulation and then it allows fluidity of those concepts to generalize.
 It is this control over condensed matter that makes reproduction and transport of ideas easy and the fluidity of concepts that allows it to be applicable so widely.
 Actually, logic (or formal language) is more rigid than mathematics.
 Why don't we use this for controlling information?
 It takes much more time for condensing/evaporation by the human mind.
 The rigid aspect may be better for computers but not for humans.
 It takes way more time to reproduce.
 That's exactly why coding is not a natural language.
 Similarly, within Mathematics, Linear Algebra is prevalent because we want to formulate everything in the most condensed form.
 A linear map is known completely by the values it takes on the basis.
 This rigid vector space structure allows highly condensed forms of representing knowledge.